MichaelVrana/sle22-signatr-artifact/README.md

 ```

 The `infer` action will infer types for each call argument and return value using the type annotation
-language supported by `contractr`.
+language described in [Designing types for R, empirically](https://dl.acm.org/doi/abs/10.1145/3428249).
 It returns an R data frame with the inferred call signature in the
 `result` column:

 ```R